 In addition to supporting a clear concrete project or mission, Greg and Dana provide fun and personal benefits to their patrons, as well, all of which keep them engaged with the museum, no matter where in the country it happens to be.

-They use really personal rewards
+They use really personal benefits

 The museum’s items aren’t behind glass cases, and Greg and Dana use that same interactive mentality with their supporters.
 Take these supporter benefits for example: